Stratified Lie systems: Theory and applications: Introduction

 Finally, foliated Lie systems are employed to provide a new generalisation of Ermakov systems admitting a Lewis-Riesenfeld invariant \cite{Ra80,RR79,RR80}.
-We also prove that a class of Lax pairs and their associated $t$-dependent Hamiltonian systems are related to the same automorphic foliated Lie systems.
-As a last application, it is shown how $r$-matrices and several associated Poisson brackets on Lie algebras can be applied to study foliated Lie systems related to Lax pairs and automorphic foliated Lie systems.
-This allows us to define the so-called {\it foliated Lie--Hamilton systems}, which generalise standard {\it Lie--Hamilton systems} \cite{CLS13}.
+We also prove that a class of Lax pairs and their associated $t$-dependent Hamiltonian systems are related to the same automorphic foliated Lie system.
+As a last application, it is shown how $r$-matrices and several associated Poisson brackets on Lie algebras can be applied to the study of foliated Lie systems related to Lax pairs and automorphic foliated Lie systems.
+Moreover, $r$-matrices are also utilised to study certain stratified Lie systems.
+These examples allow us to define the so-called {\it stratified Lie--Hamilton systems}, which generalise standard {\it Lie--Hamilton systems} \cite{CLS13}.
+The generalisation of the theory of Lie systems with compatible geometric structures (see \cite{LS20}) can be developed analogously.

 The structure of the paper goes as follows.
 In Section 2 we survey the theory of Lie systems.
-Section 3 introduces the theory of foliated Lie systems by providing several new examples.
-Section 4 introduces foliated superposition rules.
-Section 5 gives a characterization of first-order systems of differential equations admitting a foliated superposition rule.
-We explain how a foliated Lie system can be solved by using an automorphic foliated Lie system in Section 6.
-Section 7 develops several applications of our methods.
-In Section 8 we summarise our achievements and describe some further work in progress.
+Section 3 introduces the definition of stratified and foliated Lie systems by providing several new examples.
+Examples of foliated Lie systems are studied in Section 4.
+Section 5 introduces foliated superposition rules, while Section 6 shows that foliated Lie systems admit a foliated superposition rule, gives an algorithm to derive it, and it analyses the properties of a system admitting a foliated superposition rule.
+This can be understood as the extension to foliated Lie systems of the Lie--Scheffers theorem.
+We define automorphic foliated Lie systems and explain how they can be used to solve foliated Lie systems in Section \ref{Sec:AFLS}.
+Section 8 develops several applications of our methods.
+In Section 9 we summarise our achievements and describe some further work in progress.